-Haynes was the first to turn his attention to these questions and to commend the concept of terraforming Mars as an ideal arena within which to develop a future, cosmocentric, environmental ethic.
-McKay's comparative survey of environmental ethics led him to choose three competing theories which he projected beyond their geocentric remit to illuminate Mars.
+Haynes was the first to turn his attention to these questions and to commend the concept of terraforming Mars as an ideal arena within which to develop future, cosmocentric, environmental ethics [19].
+McKay's comparative survey of environmental ethics led him to choose three competing theories which he projected beyond their geocentric remit to illuminate Mars [20].
 His prescription was that terraforming Mars would be permissible, provided that the planet is sterile.
-Should Mars have life he proposed, "... humans ... should undertake the technological activity that will enhance the survival of any indigenous Martian biota and promote global changes on Mars that will allow for maximising the richness and diversity of these Martian life forms."
+Should Mars have life he proposed, "humans ... should undertake the technological activity that will enhance the survival of any indigenous Martian biota and promote global changes on Mars that will allow for maximising the richness and diversity of these Martian life forms".
 However, what McKay's paper also illustrated was the contrast between alternate theories.
 He could quite easily have come to a different conclusion.
-Turner's wide-ranging analysis, which borrows heavily from the fields of restoration ecology and aesthetics, argues powerfully in favour of the moral worth of terraforming: "In this work, we may become the seed-vectors and pollinators of the universe, carrying life beyond the fragile eggshell of the planet, so exposed to sterilisation by a stray asteroid strike or an extra-large comet...
-We should do this not only because it is a noble thing to do in itself, but because we will not ever know with any confidence how our own planetary ecosystem works until we ourselves have created one on another planet."
-Few prescriptions however are articulated with Turner's poetic confidence.
-MacNiven refrained from any prescription at all from his study of the ethics of terraforming Mars and was content to flesh out the rival theories that might be applied.
+Turner's wideranging analysis, which borrows heavily from the fields of restoration ecology and aesthetics, argues powerfully in favour of the moral worth of terraforming:

+In this work, we may become the seed-vectors and pollinators of the universe, carrying life beyond the fragile eggshell of the planet, so exposed to sterilisation by a stray asteroid strike or an extra-large comet ...